antoniojbt/project_quickstart/README.rst

 Citation
 ########

-If you use this package please cite it (!):
+This is a simple utility tool but if you find a way to cite it please do so (!):

 .. image:: https://zenodo.org/badge/79537885.svg
    :target: https://zenodo.org/badge/latestdoi/79537885